 Shree Yantra.
 The town bears its historical origin dating back to early 7th century A.D. spread over an area of 6.88 sq.km. at 141 meters above sea level and 13 km. east of Kathmandu (Capital of Nepal), Bhaktapur gives shelter to over 80000 People.

-The hypnotizing glamour of the Bhaktapurian heritage sites calls the attention of one and all towards the cultural spectacle.
+The hypnotizing glamour of the Bhaktapur heritage sites attracts all the attention of one and all towards the cultural spectacle.

 Invasions and natural calamities led to the devastation of most of the glamorous emblems of Human Heritage in Bhaktapur.
 Yet, the Historical city has plenty to be the pride of her superb artifacts and subtle culture vividly depicted through the monumental remnants.

-Predominantly comprised of the pleasantly, painting, carving, masonry, bronze-casting, jewelry, pottery etc. are other traditional enterprises still existing in Bhaktapur.
-The Hindus and the Buddhists have coexisted in harmony and drawn on inspiration from each other through the ages.
+Predominantly comprised of the pleasantly, painting, carving, masonry, bronze-casting, jewelry, pottery, etc. are other traditional enterprises still existing in Bhaktapur.
+The religious mix of Hinduism and Buddhism have coexisted in harmony and drawn on inspiration from each other through the ages.

-Bhaktapur is a “living heritage” displaying the vibrant depth of the Newari culture.
-Beyond the City’s rich architectural heritage, everyday traditional life spills out.
+Bhaktapur is a “living heritage” displaying the vibrant depth of the Newari culture which is also a prime attraction of the city.
+Beyond the City’s fabulous artistry heritage, everyday traditional life spills out.

 - The best preserved ancient tour

-- Explore Newari culture, Activities, Heritage and local Faces.
+- Explore the Newari culture, Activities, Heritage and local Faces.

 - See Traditional pottery technique and mud work at the pottery Square